Wet Woodland

 Wet, boggy habitats are very fragile and easily damaged by trampling, so it is important to minimise or avoid disturbance.
 Disturbance to accumulated moss, ground litter and ground surfaces should be avoided or kept to a minimum.

 Ditches and their margins support a special fauna.
-Strongly shaded ditches with choked with saturated organic ‘mud’ provide the special habitat of the rare cranefly Prionocera subserricornis but biodiversity is richest where some light penetrates to allow herb or aquatic plants to grow.
+Strongly shaded ditches choked with saturated organic ‘mud’ provide the special habitat of the rare cranefly Prionocera subserricornis but biodiversity is richest where some light penetrates to allow herb or aquatic plants to grow.

 Retain dead wood of all types

 As in all woodland habitats, dead wood, both fallen and standing of all sizes, should be conserved and retained as it provides habitat for some of the rarest British invertebrate species.
 It is also crucial to ensure that there is a continuity of supply of dead wood.
 Old and diseased trees should not be singled out for removal – they are often the most important providers of habitat for invertebrate species.
-Fallen trunks, cut stumps and old and moribund trees with rotholes and other forms of decay are important to insects such as the nationally scarce hoverfly Xylota abiens, for example, as well as some of the larger Brachycerae.g. the Black fringed moss-snipefly (Ptiolina obscura) and the BAP cranefly Lipsothrix nervosa.
+Fallen trunks, cut stumps and old and moribund trees with rotholes and other forms of decay are important to insects such as the nationally scarce hoverfly Xylota abiens, for example, as well as some of the larger Brachycerae.g. the Black-fringed Moss-snipefly (Ptiolina obscura) and the BAP cranefly Lipsothrix nervosa.
 Trees with sap flows are of particular importance to many insects such as hoverflies, and should be retained wherever possible.
 Decaying sapwood is also important for flies, as is decaying sap under bark.

 Another specialist dead-wood habitat is that of submerged and semi-submerged timber.
 Boggy areas with fallen semi-submerged timber should be managed to ensure that further timber enters the system.
 When felling in such locations, some fallen timber of a variety of sizes should always be left in the water.
 Semi-submerged logs in streams are important for hoverflies e.g. Chalcosyrphus eunotus and other species such as the endangered cranefly Lipsothrix nigristigma.
 They should be retained and not cleared out of water bodies and ditches.
 The larvae of caddisfly species such as Hydatophylax infumatus, Lasiocephala basalis and Lype reducta also live or feed on submerged wood.